InfectedIsm/some-quizz/Quizzes/5- Secureum - Pitfalls and Best Practices 201.md

 - [ ] B) Unsafe rounding allows one to receive new tokens for free
 - [ ] C) A division by zero allows one to trap/freeze the system
 - [ ] D) None of the above

+> No underflow are possible as the require statement checks that the balance is greater than the amount to transfer.
+This means balance_from - amount will always be greater than 0.
+> Unsafe rounding is present, this is because of the integer nature of solidity numbers.
+When a division is performed, the result is rounded to the floor.
+To avoid this, the [division should be done after the multiplication](https://soliditydeveloper.com/solidity-design-patterns-multiply-before-dividing).

 <details>
 	<summary>Click the reveal the answer</summary>